 Aerial view of an amusement park and beach

 History and fun go hand in hand at Playland Park in Rye.
-The Art Deco National Historic Landmark, which is also an official Path Through History site, has been entertaining families since its opening in 1928 and is known for its famed “Dragon” roller coaster, which towers over the site.
-For swimmers, the park offers a sandy lakeside beach with a picnic area, which will open on Memorial Day Weekend.
+The Art Deco National Historic Landmark, which is also an official Path Through History site, has been entertaining families since its opening in 1928, and is known for its famed “Dragon” roller coaster, which towers over the site.
+For swimmers, the park offers a pool and sandy lakeside beach with a picnic area, open Memorial Day Weekend through Labor Day weekend.

 Watkins Glen State Park (Finger Lakes)